Welcome to the DCAAN community calendar! Below you will find events and programs with accessibility services in the Washington, DC metropolitan area.

 February 10, 2024

-February 11, 2024(1 event) The Girl Who Became Legend – The town of Dustbin is known for two things: rules and dust, the kind you get when it doesn't rain for years and years.
+The town of Dustbin is known for two things: rules and dust, the kind you get when it doesn't rain for years and years.
 But one day a young girl named Raina spies a cloud in the sky.
 No one believes her, so she sets out on a great adventure to bring the cloud back home.
 Along the way, she meets outlaws, folk heroes—and a thunderstorm.
-Come along with Raina in this modern-day feminist folktale with music!
-A ZACH Theatre production, this captivating journey takes the stage, with script and lyrics by Sarah Saltwick, music and additional lyrics by Helyn Rain Messenger, Amber Quick, and Paul Sanchez, and direction by Liz Fisher.
-Most enjoyed by ages 7+ 2700 F Street NW Washington, DC 20566 202-416-8727 |

 February 12, 2024